jbrixon/glowing-tribble/README.md

 const config = new CacheConfig("examples/{exampleName}");
 config.readStrategy = ReadStrategies.readThrough;
 // Tells the cache which read strategy to use for this pattern.
-// Must be something imported from ReadStrategies.
+// Should be something imported from ReadStrategies.
+// Any other value will cause cache-only to be used.
-// Default is read-through.
+// Default is cache-only.
 cache.register(config);

 ```